jennaherdman/pandoc-tutorial-jennaallie/Pandoc TT.md

 #Installation
 how to install the tool or other prerequisites for using it
-- there are different versions for Mac, Windows and Linux downloadable here: <http://pandoc.org/installing.html>
+- there are different versions for Mac, Windows and Linux [downloadable here](http://pandoc.org/installing.html “downloadable here”)
 - if you want to convert files into PDFs, the LaTeX extension is also required.
 For Mac users, you can download a simple version of the program here: <https://tug.org/mactex/morepackages.html>

 ##Setup